ccswbs/UoGd7-Training/wysiwyg-editor.md

         ![External URL Hyperlink](images/externalURL.png)

-        * Paste the link where you would like this text to hyperlink to (Eg:www.google.ca) in the "URL" field.
+        * Paste the link where you would like this text to hyperlink to (Eg: https://www.google.ca) in the "URL" field.
         * Once completed, select `OK`.
    * **Link to Anchor in Text**: This option can be used to direct the user to a pre-existing anchor on the page.
         * Ensure that the "link type" dropdown menu is set to `Link to Anchor in the Text`.